bartbutenaers/node-red-contrib-onvif-nodes/README.md

 # node-red-contrib-onvif-nodes
 Node Red nodes for communicating with OnVif compliant IP devices

 **THIS IS AN EXPERIMENTAL NODE-RED CONTRIBUTION.
-API WILL BE CHANGED SOON !!!**
+API WILL BE CHANGED  !!!**

 **SEE THIS [DISCUSSION](https://discourse.nodered.org/t/onvif-camera-control/6888) ON THE NODE-RED FORUM FOR LATEST INFORMATION**